btoll/benjamintoll.com/content/post/onion_service.md

 ## Conclusion

 It cannot be overstated how important this is.
-With the continued assaults on our internet freedom, we have a viable alternative network to the Internet that cannot as easily be bent to serve the interests of corporations, governments and ideologues.
+With the continued assaults on our Internet freedoms, we now have a viable alternative network to the Internet that cannot as easily be bent to serve the interests of corporations, governments and ideologues.

 \* Fingers crossed!